- What help is there?

-If you're asked to self-isolate by NHS Test and Trace and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500 from your local authority under the Test and Trace Support Payment scheme.
-The scheme will run until 31 January 2021.
+If you're asked to self-isolate by NHS Test and Trace or you are looking after a child who needs to self-isolate and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500.
+This is provided via your local district or borough council under the Test and Trace Support Payment scheme.

 Surrey Crisis Fund

 The Surrey Crisis Fund is a discretionary fund run by Surrey County Council providing financial help to Surrey residents who have nowhere else to turn in an emergency or after a disaster.
 Depending on your circumstances which will be considered when you apply you could be eligible for some of the following support:-

 - essential white goods and furniture; please note we do not provide replacement items